osteele/gojekyll/README.md

 By design:

+- Having the wrong type in a `_config.yml` is an error.
+- Plugins must be listed in the config file, not a Gemfile.
 - `serve` generates pages on the fly; it doesn't write to the file system.
 - Files are cached to `/tmp/gojekyll-${USER}`, not `./.sass-cache`
 - Server live reload is always on.